Table of contents

 If you suspect that a PDF file has already infected your computer, run a full antimalware check using your antivirus software.

-Use these precautions, and don't download suspicious PDF files from non-trustworthy websites if you can avoid it.
+Use these precautions, and don't download suspicious PDF files from non-trustworthy websites if you can avoid them.
 It's better to pay for a book than for repairs to your machine if it gets infected.
 Happy reading!